-May also saw the publication of Paint Your Town Red – the long-awaited ‘inside story’ of the Preston model, co-authored by Matthew Brown, the Leader of Preston City Council.
-This boosterist book, written to convince others to follow Preston’s lead, joins a host of outputs aiming to put a radical spin on this particular brand of cwb, to paint the movement as a definitively democratic socialist project.
+May also saw the publication of Paint Your Town Red – the long-awaited ‘inside story’ of the Preston model, co-authored by the Leader of Preston City Council, Matthew Brown.
+Written to convince others to follow Preston’s lead, this bold and boosterist book joins a host of outputs that put a radical spin on this particular brand of CWB, that paint the movement a definitively democratic-socialist colour.

 Indicative amongst these outputs is a CLES publication New Municipalism in London which holds up the Preston model, alongside Barcelona en Comú and Cooperation Jackson, as an exemplar of the so-called ‘new municipalism’.
 This is a growing global movement aimed at radical transformation of cities through – as Cooperation Jackson’s slogan puts it – “the democratisation of society and the socialisation of production”.

 Where the Preston Model is an example of managed municipalism – managed by policymakers – Cooperation Jackson exemplifies an autonomist municipalism of building politically and economically autonomous spaces through community initiative and popular mobilisation.
-Whereas the former works to reform the local state from within, the latter aims to transform the representative liberal political institutions of parties and parliaments into directly- democratic people’s assemblies – to create an alternative polity of regionally confederated self-governing communes to supersede the nation-state.
-It’s through replacing capitalist relations of production with co-operative and commons based practices founded on deep economic democracy and collective ownership, that these fundamental institutional transformations really paint the town red.
+Whereas the former works from within the local state, to radically reform its policies, the latter aims to transform the representative liberal political institutions of parties and parliaments into directly-democratic people’s assemblies – to create an alternative polity of regionally confederated self-governing communes to supersede the nation-state; and to replace capitalist relations of production with co-operative and commons based practices founded on deep economic democracy and collective ownership.
+These fundamental institutional transformations are what really paint the town red.